Ghost goal: Sheffield United v Aston Villa, 2019–20 Premier League

+Real Madrid v Barcelona, 2023–24 La Liga

+On 21 April 2024, Real Madrid defeated FC Barcelona 3–2 in an El Clásico match marked by a controversial Lamine Yamal backheel that Andriy Lunin saved inside the goal, which appeared to have entered the goal.
+Barcelona requested a replay of the match, which was formally denied.

 Incidents at international level

+Ireland v Scotland in the British Home Championship 1892

+An early ghost goal decided a British Home Championship match between Ireland and Scotland in 1892.

+Goal nets were in use, precisely to aid the judgement of when a goal had been scored, but were still an experimental innovation, and confusion was caused when a Scotland shot went wide of the post, but the ball came to rest against the net and an Irish defender brought it inside the goal area to restart play.
+The referee, who had a poor view of the shot itself, assumed a goal had been scored and duly awarded what turned out to be the winner in a 3–2 result.
+The referee required protection from the angry supporters at full time.

-1966 World Cup Final
+1966 FIFA World Cup Final

-In the 1966 FIFA World Cup Final played in London's original Wembley Stadium between England and West Germany, 11 minutes of extra-time had elapsed and the score was level at 2–2.
+In the 1966 FIFA World Cup final played in London's original Wembley Stadium between England and West Germany, 11 minutes of extra-time had elapsed and the score was level at 2–2.
 Alan Ball put in a cross to England striker Geoff Hurst, who swivelled and shot from close range.
 The ball hit the underside of the crossbar bouncing down towards the line and bounced off the ground before being cleared away by West Germany's defenders.

 The England players celebrated a goal, but referee Gottfried Dienst was uncertain if they had indeed scored.
 He consulted his assistant, Tofiq Bahramov; after a brief conversation in broken English, the Swiss referee awarded the goal to the home team.
 The crowd and the audience of 400 million television viewers were left unsure whether the ball had crossed the line and whether the goal should have been given or not.
-England went on to win the match 4–2 and secure their first World Cup and only trophy so far.
+England went on to win the match 4–2 and secure their first FIFA World Cup and only trophy so far.

 Goals in association football are awarded when "the whole of the ball passes over the goal line".
 German players claimed to have seen chalk dust, which would indicate it was not a goal and that the ball had merely bounced on the goal-line.
 Those who consider that the linesman made the correct decision cite the good position of the linesman and the statement of Roger Hunt, the nearest England player to the ball, who claimed he saw the ball bounce over the line, and therefore wheeled away in celebration rather than attempting to tap the rebounding ball in.